University at Buffalo vs CUNY Bernard M Baruch College

 The Verdict

-CUNY Bernard M Baruch College has a meaningfully higher ROI score (92 vs 83).
-Graduates earn more relative to cost, and the financial return is somewhat stronger.
-That said, if University at Buffalo offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+CUNY Bernard M Baruch College has the clearly stronger ROI here (92 vs 83) - graduates earn more for what they paid, and the return is somewhat better.
+That said, if University at Buffalo is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?